-After you select a connection to your Google Sheets account, the following pre-filled form will be displayed for you to configure your export.
+After you connect to Google Sheets you can configure your pre-filled export.

 -